My On30 locomotive roster.

 L&SE #1: Porter 0-4-2T.
 DC.
 Acquisition #4.
 (Formerly Tioga Lumber).
 This one is currently damaged and out of service.

 L&SE #23: Outside Frame 4-4-0.
 Factory DCC.
 Acquisition #3.
 This is a smooth running engine (and very slow) but when I got it, it has a wonky tender truck that caused derailments.
 Since I didn't have a place to run it anyway, I just put it on the shelf and let it sit.
-Once I started building the "big" L&SE, I finally spent some time on it and figured out how to correct the problem, and the engine is now running great.
+Once I started building the "big" L&SE, I finally spent some time on it and figured out how to correct the problem. #23 is now running great and has become my most frequently used engine.

 L&SE #27: 2-6-0.
-Factory DCC.
+Soundtraxx Tsunami TSU-BH2 decoder.
 Acquisition #7.
 (Bumble Bee paint scheme).
 It doesn't have the level of detail of the 4-4-0's, and the best I can say about the paint scheme is that it's growing on me, but it's a good, quiet runner.
+I may renumber this one to 37, or 137, because I keep confusing it with 4-4-0 #23.

 Frazier Borate #11: Shay.
 DCC (Digitrax DH126PS decoder).
 Acquisition #1.
 (Formerly Pocahontas Lumber.)